Akshdeep792/SafePay/README.md

   cd client
   npm install
 ```
+## I have deployed flask backend to heroku.
+There is no need to run following command.If it not worked than you can run following commands.
+You can skip this for now
 ### Make sure you have python installed in your system
-In Case Flask Not worked than you should run following commands, Otherwise it will run

 ```bash
 cd Flask-Backend
 pip3 install click